CPVazquez/CS6343Linear/Workflows/WF2/Components/C6/README.md

 ## Description

-Upon receiving a Pizza Order, this component validates the order and checks the store's stock.
-If sufficient stock exists, Order Processor decrements the store's stock and creates the order.
-Otherwise, Order Processor requests a restock before decrementing stock and creating the order.
+Upon receiving a pizza-order, this component assigns the `pizza-order` request an order ID and inserts the order's information into the database.

 ## Setup